reactjs/react.dev/content/docs/reference-react.md

 ### `React.Suspense` {#reactsuspense}

 `React.Suspense` lets you specify the loading indicator in case some components in the tree below it are not yet ready to render.
+In the future we plan to let `Suspense` handle more scenarios such as data fetching.
+You can read about this in [our roadmap](/blog/2018/11/27/react-16-roadmap.html).

 Today, lazy loading components is the **only** use case supported by `<React.Suspense>`:

 ```js
 // This component is loaded dynamically